 Tom: Now, his grandson, Julian Huxley: “Darwinism removed the whole idea of God as the creator of organisms from the sphere of rational discussion.
 Darwin pointed out that no supernatural designer was needed since natural selection could account for any known form of life.
 There was no room for a supernatural agency in its evolution.
 I think we can dismiss entirely all idea of a supernatural overriding mind being responsible for the evolutionary process.”

 Now that’s Thomas Huxley’s grandson.

-Dave: I would say the supernatural mind would not evolution.
+Dave: I would say the supernatural mind would not use evolution.
 I will agree with him.
-A supernatural find did not oversee evolution.
+A supernatural mind did not oversee evolution.
 But you can’t get evolution by chance, okay?
-An a supernatural mind would not use evolution, he would create.
+And a supernatural mind would not use evolution—he would create.
 But anyway, sorry I interrupted you.